oils-for-unix/blog-code/typescript/README.md

 - `bool-int-andy.ts` - Remove visitor, and report multiple errors with 'errors' out param.

+## Slogans

+- Oils parsing, TAPL Typed Arithmetic (by way of matklad), Norvig's Lispy (syntax and evaluator)

+## Tiers to the Language

+- Nerd TAPL (by way of Matklad) -- the arithmetic language
+  - forms: if, unary and binary ops
+  - types: Bool, Int

+- Nerd Mandelbrot --
+  - forms: lambda, apply, set!, begin, deftype
+  - types: Bool, Float, Str
+    - do you need List?
+Well it might be good

+- Nerd Oils --
+  - Write a dynamically typed shell language ??
+    - Shnerd ?
+Sherd?
+    - read(), eval(), apply()
+    - Can you write Sherd with Nerd mandelbrot?
+      - Depends if you need List or not?

+  - Data Language with NON -- Nerd Object Notation
+    - I guess this is in Sherd, because Nerd is statically typed.

+  - Explicit function level typing, with inference in the middle?

 ## Components

 - Syntax in the style of Scheme, more specifically Norvig's lis.py (begin,